zio/zio/docs/about/coding-guidelines.md

 5. Constructors for a data type `X` that are based on another data type `Y` should be placed in the companion object `X` and named `fromY`.
    For example, `ZIO.fromOption`, `ZStream.fromEffect`;

 6. Parallel versions of methods should be named the same, but with a `Par` suffix.
-Parallel versions with a bound on parallelism should use a `ParN` suffix;

 7. `foreach` should be used for operators that effectually iterate over a collection.
 For example, `ZIO.foreach`.